lusakasa/saka-key/doc/dom_apis.md

 * element.scrollTop
   gets/sets the number of pixels an element has been scrolled from the top (always 0 for nonscrollable elements)

+* element.getClientRects()
+  returns a collection of rectangles that indicate the bounding rectangles for each box in a client.
+Returns { left, right, bottom, top, width, height } given in relation to top left of viewport.
+Values include padding + width but not borders

 Determine if an element has been totally scrolled element.scrollHeight - element.scrollTop === element.clientHeight